gov-cy/staging-govcy-design-system-docs/src/css_utilities.md

 category: "css utilities"
 ---

-The following utility classes have been created and can be used with the gov.cy unified design system.
+The following utility classes have been created and can be used with the gov.cy Unified Design System.

 ## Border